 ESE/Bi 168.
 Microbial Metabolic Diversity.
 9 units (3-0-6); second term.
 Prerequisites: ESE 142, ESE/Bi 166.
 A course on the metabolic diversity of microorganisms.
 Basic thermodynamic principles governing energy conservation will be discussed, with emphasis placed on photosynthesis and respiration.
 Students will be exposed to genetic, genomic, and biochemical techniques that can be used to elucidate the mechanisms of cellular electron transfer underlying these metabolisms.
-Instructor: Leadbetter.
+Not offered 2009-10.